kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 ## Summary

-This enhancement adds the ability for the container runtime to tell kubelet which cgroup driver to use.
+This enhancement adds the ability for the container runtime to instruct kubelet which cgroup driver to use.
 This removes the need for specifying cgroup driver in the kubelet configuration and eliminates the possibility of misaligned cgroup driver configuration between the kubelet and the runtime.